kleber-maia/iobjects-crm/README.md

 - Java 1.6 or higher
 - Netbeans 8.0 or higher (Eclipse and other IDEs should be fine, but we're going to need to configure the project by yourself).

+# Compatibility
+All you need to take full advantage of the application is a modern web browser.
+My team and I have tested with Safari 7+, Chrome 30+ and Internet Explorer 9+.

 # Database structure
 There is a .sql file on the root of this project which contains all the needed table structure, plus a few sample records.